 Dress Code?: Only for our worship leaders, who usually wear robes.
 Among our congregation, the average is relaxed and casual, but you will see a fashion variety: “Sunday best,” business casual, jeans, Hawaiian shirts, …

-Frequency: St. Mary Magdalene offers two weekend services.
+Frequency: St. Mary Magdalene offers three weekend services.
 The first is a Contemplative Eucharist every Saturday evening at 5:00, except for the third Saturday, which is a Holden Evensong service with Eucharist.
-On Sundays, there is one 9:00am service from June 4 to September 3.
+On Sundays, genereally there is an 8:00 a.m. service (without music) and a 10:00 service (with music) during the school year; in the summer, there is a joint morning service.
+Usually there is no 8:00 am service on the Annual Parish Meeting day (last Sunday in January), Christmas Day, and the Sundays after Thanksgiving and Christmas; check the calendar for details.

 Music: During the services that offer music, you will experience a mixture of traditional hymns from the blue Hynmal 1982, contemporary music from the white Songs for Worship, and newly written or special music printed in the bulletin.
 Members of the praise band and choir offer their vocal and instrumental gifts.